mindymallory/PriceAnalysis/01-PrimerforGrain.Rmd

 (Source [USDA-GIPSA](https://www.gipsa.usda.gov/fgis/commgallery/gr_srw.aspx))

-## Protein Premiums and Wheat Spreads
+### Protein Premiums and Wheat Spreads

 If you follow wheat markets for long, you will hear discussion of 'protein premiums', that is because flour millers rarely use just one kind of wheat to make their flour.
 They blend different types of wheat together to make flours of varying protein and gluten levels.

 Different varieties of wheat naturally have different protein levels, as mentioned above.
 However, there is also a link between yield and protein levels.
 When yields are high, wheat protein is lower.
-This means during years where lower protein winter wheat has good yields, there is plenty of wheat, but not neccessarily enough protein.
+This means during years where lower protein winter wheat has good yields, there is plenty of wheat, but not necessarily enough protein.
 This causes the price of higher protein wheat, like spring wheat, to rise against the price of winter wheat.
-If winter wheat crops are smaller around the world, the protein content is higher, and spring wheat may not enjoy a large premium agianst winter wheat.
+If winter wheat crops are smaller around the world, the protein content is higher, and spring wheat may not enjoy a large premium against winter wheat.

 Because of this dynamic, the relative prices of Minneapolis, Kansas City, and Chicago wheat futures are closely followed by stakeholders in any of the wheat markets.